-B,c.
-As discussed above, a portion of Dry Creek is located along the northern boundary of the Avoca Orchards site, just north of Levee Road, and Grasshopper Slough runs through the central portion of the site.
-Because the proposed project does not include any site-specific development plans, designs, or proposals at this time, potential disturbance areas on-site are currently unknown.
-As such, the potential exists for future buildout of the project sites to disturb Dry Creek and Grasshopper Slough, and the associated riparian habitat located on-site.
-In addition, absent the completion of a protocol-level Aquatic Resources Delineation to determine the presence or absence of on-site wetlands, the potential exists for future development to disturb State- and/or federally protected wetlands within the project site.
-Therefore, future development facilitated by the proposed project could have a substantial adverse effect on riparian habitat or another sensitive natural community identified in local or regional plans, policies, and regulations or by the CDFW or USFWS, or on State- and federally protected wetlands, as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.).
-Thus, a potentially significant impact could occur.
+- b,c.
+According to the National Wetlands Inventory, the project site does not contain riparian habitat or wetlands.3 Additionally, the Wheatland General Plan EIR identifies the project site as crop/orchard land, and does not identify any pond, riverine, or wetland habitat within the project vicinity.4 Therefore, future development facilitated by the proposed project would not have a substantial adverse effect on riparian habitat or another sensitive natural community identified in local or regional plans, policies, and regulations or by the CDFW or USFWS, or on State- and federally protected wetlands, as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.).
+Thus, a less-than-significant impact would occur. - d.
+Movement corridors or landscape linkages are usually linear habitats that connect two or more habitat patches, providing assumed benefits to wildlife species by reducing inbreeding depression and increasing the potential for recolonization of habitat patches.